Surveys

 Preview & Testing

-Use the built-in preview feature to see how your survey will appear in the widget.
+Use the built-in preview to see how your survey will appear in the widget.
 The preview shows the survey flow and question types in your widget's chat interface.

 Always test your surveys across different devices and screen sizes to ensure questions display correctly and collect responses as expected.